imvasumehra/HPCA-course-assignment-2022/README.md

 Each folder contains two sub-folders, a Makefile, and a main program.
 * Makefile: Contains commands necessary to compile, generate inputs, and run the program.
 * data folder: Contains program that generates input, and will contain input once generated.
 * header folder: Files containing the function that performs the operation.
-Modify the files in this folder.
 * main.cpp: Program that takes inputs and executes the functions.
-DO NOT MODIFY THIS.

 Navigate to each folder to begin setting up the system.
 Inside each folder do the following: